wi5nia/TechnicalCommunityContent/IoT/Azure IoT Suite Ascend+/Session 2 - Starting IoT Solutions/Demo 2.1/Demo 2.1.md

 ## Objectives

-Shoe the Remote Monitoring solution and some of the components that are used to build it.
+Show the Remote Monitoring solution and some of the components that are used to build it.

 ## Requirements